 keeping in contact with offenders who are on community based sentences and monitoring their behaviour

-setting up or running rehabilitation programmes for people suffering from drug or alcohol misuse
+setting up or running rehabilitation programmes for people with drug or alcohol problems

 assisting the needs of all carers to continue in their caring role by arranging short breaks or other relevant support.